Dr Eva Wooding

 Geoffrey Pope Building, University of Exeter , Stocker Road, Exeter, EX4 4QD, UK

-I am a clinical paediatrician with an interest in reactive oxygen species production to aspergillus infection in cystic fibrosis, working in the Warris group.
+I am a clinical paediatrician with an interest in aspergillus infection in the paediatric lung, working in the Warris group.

 I qualified as a medical doctor in 2013 and completed general training in the South West before specialising in paediatrics in 2016.
 I continue to work as a paediatric doctor at the Royal Devon University Hospital in Exeter, with an interest in paediatric infectious diseases.